FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ---
 ### **Story 7: See likes**

-As a conference attendee, I want to be able to see the profiles that have liked mine.
+As an user, I want to be able to see the profiles that have liked mine.

 _User interface mockups_